theradest1/Universal-Multiplayer-2/Docs.md

 <br></br>
 ## **Basic info for docs:**
+- players, peers, and clients are all the same thing
 - All Universal Multiplayer scripts start with the prefix UM2_
 - UM2_Object based object is referring to the original version of a network object
 - UM2_Prefab based object is reffering to the clone of the original network object